Sheridan Le Fanu: Work

 Le Fanu worked in many genres but remains best known for his horror fiction.
 He was a meticulous craftsman and frequently reworked plots and ideas from his earlier writing in subsequent pieces.
 Many of his novels, for example, are expansions and refinements of earlier short stories.
 He specialised in tone and effect rather than "shock horror" and liked to leave important details unexplained and mysterious.
 He avoided overt supernatural effects: in most of his major works, the supernatural is strongly implied but a "natural" explanation is also possible.

 The demonic monkey in "Green Tea" could be a delusion of the story's protagonist, who is the only person to see it; in "The Familiar", Captain Barton's death seems to be supernatural but is not actually witnessed, and the ghostly owl may be a real bird.
 This technique influenced later horror artists, both in print and on film (see, for example, the film producer Val Lewton's principle of "indirect horror").

 Though other writers have since chosen less subtle techniques, Le Fanu's finest tales, such as the vampire novella Carmilla and the short story "Schalken the Painter", remain some of the most powerful in the genre.
 He had an enormous influence on one of the 20th century's most important ghost story writers, M. R. James, and although his work fell out of favour in the early part of the 20th century, towards the end of the century interest in his work increased and remains comparatively strong.

 The Purcell Papers

 His earliest twelve short stories, written between 1838 and 1840, purport to be the literary remains of an 18th-century Catholic priest called Father Purcell.
 They were published in the Dublin University Magazine and were later collected as The Purcell Papers (1880).
-They are mostly set in Ireland and include some classic stories of Gothic horror, with gloomy castles, supernatural visitations from beyond the grave, madness, and suicide.

-The other themes that are apparent are nostalgia and sadness for the dispossessed Catholic aristocracy of Ireland, whose ruined castles stand as a mute witness to this history.
+They are mostly set in Ireland, and are characterized as ranging from the genuinely spooky to spoofing the spooky.
+Oher themes include historical romance centering on the deposed Catholic aristocracy of Ireland.
 Some of the stories still often appear in anthologies: